 Education Secretary Betsy DeVos threatens to rollback guidelines the Obama Administration provided to colleges and universities requiring them to handle rape allegations swiftly and fairly.
 DeVos claims that enforcing women’s civil rights under Title IX is unfair to accused rapists!
 Read more here.

 July/August NC NOW newsletter documents some of the NOW and related activities around the state.

 Recap of successful event on sexual assault on campus which featured documentary subject Annie Clark.
 What you can do now to reach and protect more students, parents and grandparents.
 Awareness is key to fix the system that puts students in such danger in the first place.
 Mostly but not only females are attacked.

-The Hunting Ground documentary screening on Aug 8, 2017, will be followed by discussion led by one of the main subjects in the film, Annie Clark.
+Join us at the Hunting Ground documentary screening and discussion on Aug 8, 2017.
+The discussion will be led by one of the main subjects in the film, Annie Clark.